 CONFIRMATION OF COVER

-We will liase with insurers to send to our clients, unless one is not required a policy document as soon as possible after cover has been assumed.
-This document will set out the various terms, conditions, warranties and exclusions relating to the cover arranged.
+We will liase with insurers to send to our clients, unless one is not required a policy document as soon as possible.
+This document will set out the various terms, conditions and exclusions relating to the cover arranged.
 This should be read carefully and understood.

 We recommend to our clients that they read and check all confirmation of cover documents, policies and any other documents to make sure that their requirements have been met.
 If any amendment is necessary we must be informed immediately.
 We suggest that our clients keep all confirmations of cover and policy documents for as long as a claim is possible under the insurance policies.
 A specimen of any policy is available at any time upon request.